 Another experiment that you can run is by altering the sequence of your media files.
 Maybe after this you’ll come to a conclusion that viewers who see a video in their last scene perform an action with a higher probability than the viewers who see an image in their last scene.

 You can run experiments to see which text animation on your outro scenes result in more clicks and influence the action the viewer takes after watching your ad.
-Check out the 2 variations in animations for an Instagram ad:

 Call to Action (CTA)